 Additionally, Dr. Plaud has studied, written and lectured in the philosophical and historical foundations of psychology, with particular interests in the theoretical underpinnings of behaviorism, behavior analysis, and behavior therapy, and the accurate dissemination of behavior analysis in public forums.
 Dr. Plaud has published and lectured widely in clinical and forensic psychology, and his opinion is frequently sought in forensic cases in state and federal courts across the United States.

 Dr. Plaud was honorably discharged from the United States Naval Reserve with the rank of Lieutenant Commander in the Medical Service Corps.
 He further served as a Trustee of the Franklin D. Roosevelt Presidential Library and Museum.
 Between 2002 and 2008 Dr. Plaud founded and administered an American history museum in Worcester, Massachusetts dedicated to the lives and legacies of Franklin and Eleanor Roosevelt and the New Deal.
 Among Dr. Plaud's many other personal, professional, and educational interests, he has received his Master of Arts in Theology degree from Saint Joseph's College in Standish, Maine.
 Dr. Plaud is also enrolled in the Doctor of Theology Program at Pontifex University in Atlanta, Georgia.
-Dr. Plaud has also been invested as a Knight in the Equestrian Order of the Holy Sepulchre of Jerusalem of the Roman Catholic Church (Canon Law 312, Paragraph 1:1).
-Dr. Plaud is also a Formation Candidate as a Knight of the Sovereign Military Hospitaller Order of Saint John of Jerusalem, of Rhodes and of Malta (Order of Malta) of the Roman Catholic Church.
+Dr. Plaud has also been invested as a Knight in both the Equestrian Order of the Holy Sepulchre of Jerusalem and the Sovereign Military Hospitaller Order of Saint John of Jerusalem, of Rhodes and of Malta (Order of Malta) of the Roman Catholic Church.
 Dr. Plaud created and administers the website and online services for the Roman Catholic Cathedral of SS.
 Peter and Paul in Providence, Rhode Island.